 Assisted atomisation is a process widely used in industry, particularly in aerospace, to produce very high quality sprays.
 A gas is propelled at high velocity around a slower liquid jet and

-creates instabilities leading to the rupture of the liquid continuum and to the formation of fine droplets producing a cloud or "spray" (see the video).
+creates instabilities leading to the rupture of the liquid continuum and to the formation of fine droplets producing a cloud or "spray".

 In turbojet engines, the spray produced by the injector passes through the turbine and becomes highly turbulent, undergoing large velocity fluctuations that lead to a complex behaviour commonly known as "swirl".

 The objective of this thesis is to better understand this swirl behaviour of a liquid/gas mixture, following a multi-scale experimental approach, from the spray production area close to the injector, where instabilities are formed at the liquid/gas interface and start to produce the droplets, to a more distant area, where the droplets are dispersed under the effect of turbulence.